hyperwilliam/Bootloader/README.md

 # **Untitled Boot!**
 -------------------------
-Here's A Bootloader, It Does One Thing Differently Than The UntitledOS Bootloader:
+Here's A Bootloader, It Does One Thing Differently Than The UntitledOS : LegacyOS Bootloader:
 - [x] it actually works on real hardware
 - [x] actually does any booting